Across the Bay — Warriors 123, Jazz 114: Curry’s third-quarter eruption resets the night

 4 min read

-Golden State erased a halftime deficit and beat the Utah Jazz 123–114 at Chase Center behind Curry’s 31 points and a third quarter that functioned like a hard reset.
-The Warriors won the period 42–31, played Utah to 18 points in the fourth, and found a version of their identity that hadn’t been there early: connected, competitive, and controlled.
+Golden State erased a halftime deficit and beat the Utah Jazz 123–114 at Chase Center behind Curry’s 31 points and a third quarter reset.
+The Warriors won the period 42–31, played Utah to 18 points in the fourth, and found an identity that was missing in the first half: connected, competitive, and controlled.

-The setup carried some weight.
-A night earlier, the Warriors had been routed, and Steve Kerr didn’t romanticize it pregame: “It’s just no fun just getting demolished… it’s part of it, but doesn’t feel good.”
-He framed the response simply — turn the page, lock into Utah, compete.
+The night before, the Warriors had been routed, and Steve Kerr didn’t romanticize it pregame: “It’s just no fun just getting demolished… it’s part of it, but doesn’t feel good.”
+He framed the response simply — turn the page, lock into Utah, and compete.

-It took 24 minutes for the second part to show up.
+It took 24 minutes for his message to materialize.

 Game flow: Utah’s first-half purpose, Warriors’ second-half clarity

 Keyonte George added another layer of stress.
 Kerr flagged the challenge pregame, calling George “quick,” “shooting the ball well,” and a guard who demands attention because Utah runs “a lot of offball actions.”
-George delivered: 22 points and nine assists, a mix of shotmaking and creation that kept the Warriors from ever getting comfortable in the first half.
+George delivered: 22 points and nine assists, a mix of shotmaking and creation that kept the Warriors uncomforatble in the first half.

 Turning Point